National Emblem of Bangladesh

 The emblem was adopted shortly after independence in 1971.
 In the centre is a water lily, that is bordered on two sides by rice sheaves.
 Above the water lily are four stars and three connected jute leaves.
 The water lily is the country's national flower, and is representative of the many rivers that run through Bangladesh.
 Rice represents its presence as the staple food of Bangladesh, and for the agriculture of that nation.
-The four stars symbolise the four founding principles of the Republic that were enshrined in the Constitution of Bangladesh: nationalism, socialism, democracy, secularism.
+The four stars symbolise the four founding principles of the Republic that were enshrined in the Constitution of Bangladesh: nationalism, socialism, democracy, and secularism.

 The details of the emblem are inscribed in the constitution: